kirankunigiri/servicenow-palette/README.md

 ## Keyboard Shortcuts
 An extremely powerful keyboard shortcut creator and re-mapper!
 By default, shortcuts already exist for the Update (Control+S) and Delete (Control+Delete) buttons while viewing a record.
 If you scroll to the bottom of the chrome extension, a list of these shortcuts will appear.

-**Remapping:** To change any of these shortcuts (including the one that brings up Spotlight Search), you can click on the text box and type in the shortcut keys you want!
+**Remapping:** To change any of these shortcuts (including the one that brings up Smart Search), you can click on the text box and type in the shortcut keys you want!
 It automatically records and saves your new shortcut combination.

 **Note:** On a Mac, it's recommended to remap the search shortcut to Command+I instead of leaving it at the default of Control+I.